rackerlabs/technical-blog/content/blog/2020/2020-12-11-implement-azure-bastion-with-vnet-peering/index.md

-21. I followed the same process used in steps 16-20 to configure peering between UKS-VNET02-HUB01 and the second spoke VNET EUS-VNET01-SPOKE01 where LinuxVM01 resides, but simply change the peering names slightly.
+21. I followed the same process used in steps 16-20 to configure peering between UKS-VNET02-HUB01 and the second spoke VNET EUS-VNET01-SPOKE01 where LinuxVM01 resides, but simply change the peering names accordingly.

 ### Connect to the target VMs